joshlk/robotchinwag.com/_posts/2024-11-23-einsum-gradient.md

 ## General PyTorch Implementation

-We can generalise the result for any two random input tensors and einsum expression:
+We can generalise the result.
+First lets generate two random input tensors and a random einsum expression:

 ```python
 import torch